darconeous/sdcc/doc/README.txt

 Notes:
 * The ds400, pic14 and pic16 are currently experimental, but work is in
 progress.
 Please check http://sdcc.sourceforge.net/snap.php for snapshots.
-* The TININative, gbz80, avr and xa51 ports are no longer maintained.
+* The TININative, gbz80, avr and xa51 targets are no longer maintained.

 Roadmap:
 COPYING         - GPL v2
-as/		- Assembler, derrived from asxxxx debugger/ device/		- Device libraries and examples doc/		- sdcc and port specific documentation link/		- Linker, also derrived from asxxxx sim/		- Simulator (mcs51 only) src/		- Source to the C compiler and ports support/	- Libraries and apps that may not be provided by your system.
+as/             - Assembler, derrived from asxxxx debugger/ device/         - Device libraries and examples doc/            - sdcc and target specific documentation link/           - Linker, also derrived from asxxxx sim/            - Simulator (mcs51 only) src/            - Source to the C compiler and targets support/        - Libraries and apps that may not be provided by your system.

 Authors and interested persons:
 * Sandeep Dutta (sandeep AT users.sourceforge.net)

 * Jean Loius-VERN      <jlvern AT writeme.com>
 * Daniel Drotos        <drdani AT mazsola.iit.uni-miskolc.hu>
 * Kevin Vigor          <kevin AT vigor.nu>
 * Johan Knol           <johan.knol AT iduna.nl>
 * Scott Dattalo        <scott AT dattalo.com>
 * Karl Bongers         <karl AT turbobit.com>
 * Bernhard Held        <bernhard AT bernhardheld.de>
 * Frieder Ferlemann    <frieder.ferlemann AT web.de>
 * Jesus Calvino-Fraga  <jesusc AT ece.ubc.ca>
 * Borut Razem          <borut.razem AT siol.net>
 * Vangelis Rokas       <vrokas AT otenet.gr>
 * Erik Petrich         <epetrich AT ivorytower.norman.ok.us>
 * Paul Stoffregen      <paul AT pjrc.com>
 * Michael Hope         <michaelh AT juju.net.nz> <nz_michaelh AT yahoo.com>
 * Maarten Brock        <sourceforge.brock AT dse.nl>
 * Raphael Neider       <RNeider AT web.de>
 * Hans-Juergen Dorn    <hans.dorn AT apl-landau.de>
 * Klaus Flittner       <klaus_flittner AT gmx.de>
+* Philipp Klaus Krause <pkk AT spth.de>

 SDCC includes code from:
 * Alan Baldwin      <baldwin AT shop-pdp.kent.edu>